 The Caribbean is a stunning region flanked by palm trees and aquamarine coasts, and there's no shortage of adventure on these islands.
 To immerse yourself in local flora, visit the lush El Yunque Rainforest on the eastern side of Puerto Rico, or head to Tulum, Mexico, to climb 25 feet to the top of the ruins of Tulum Castillo.
 The Reduit Beach of St. Lucia will give you picture-perfect backdrops, while zip lining through the treetops in St. Maarten will let you have a bird's-eye view of the Caribbean.
 From reggae music and art museums to cobblestone lanes and leafy plazas, the Caribbean islands each have their own distinct flavor.
-Explore this selection of the top 10 things to do in the caribbean islands.
+Explore this selection of the Top 10 Caribbean islands and things to do.

 The British Virgin Islands are prime island-hopping territory, allowing you to go from one piece of paradise to the next.
 Check out pristine waters at The Baths, a